Yvand/terraform-azurerm-sharepoint/README.md

 ## Known issues

-- The password for the User Profile directory synchronization connection (value of parameter `service_accounts_password`) needs to be re-entered in the "Edit synchronization connection" page, otherwise the import fails (password decryption error).
+- The password for the User Profile directory synchronization connection (value of parameter `other_accounts_password`) needs to be re-entered in the "Edit synchronization connection" page, otherwise the import fails (password decryption error).

 ## More information